Coarse differentiation of quasi-isometries I: spaces not quasi-isometric to Cayley graphs: Step II

 \bold{Remark.} It is not difficult to conclude from Theorem~\ref{theorem:main:step:two} that $\hat{\phi}$ is in fact a product map (not merely height-respecting).
 However, we will not need this.

 Theorem~\ref{theorem:main:step:two} is true also for the case $m = n$; its proof for that case is the content of \cite{EFW1}.
 The proof presented in this section is much simpler, but applies only to the case $m > n$.

 The main point of the proof is to show that if $m > n$, then in the notation of Theorem~\ref{theorem:main:step:one}, for each $i \in I_g$, the maps $\hat\phi_i$ must preserve the up direction.
 This is done in \S\ref{sec:noflips}.
 The deduction of Theorem~\ref{theorem:main:step:two} from that fact is in \S\ref{sec:lininguptheboxes}.
+The argument here for showing that the up direction is preserved uses the fact that when $m \neq n$, each box $B(R)$ has most of it's mass at the bottom of the box.